abhinavkakku/Cyber_Security_Interview_Questions/README.md

 30. Internet facing NGINIX is being used in front of multiple applications (micro service architecture).
 These application are accessible to users via different sub-domains through NGINIX, What can go Wrong ?
 31. Can server SSL Certificate prevent SSL Injection against your system ?
 Explain.
 32. An Attacker is trying to extract session cookie using XSS Vulnerability, but a blank popup is shown.
 What could be the reason for this behaviour ?
+33. Web Application allows user to download their account statement in DF format.
+How can you securely implement this functionality ?
+Explain.
+34.

 ### Mobile Application Pentesting
 24. What are some common Risks in Mobile Applications ?